-Stephen Cotton is the general secretary of the International Transport Workers’ Federation (ITF) – a global union federation of 665 trade unions representing over 18 million workers in 147 countries in the seafaring, port, road, rail and aviation sectors.
+Stephen Cotton is the general secretary of the International Transport Workers’ Federation (ITF) – a global union federation of 665 trade unions representing 20 million workers in 147 countries in the seafaring, port, road, rail and aviation sectors.
 He was elected to the position at the 44th ITF Congress held in Singapore in 2018.

 Cotton joined the ITF in 1993 as the head of the agreements unit in the maritime section.
 He was later promoted to the position of assistant secretary of the special seafarers’ department (SSD), secretary of the SSD and maritime coordinator prior to his appointment as acting general secretary in October 2012.

 Under Cotton’s leadership of the ITF’s maritime section, significant achievements were made that have positively impacted the maritime industry and bettered the lives of seafarers.
 Under his tenure, the ITF inspectorate expanded from 35 to 147 inspectors and contacts, and ships covered under ITF collective bargaining agreements increased to over 12,000 from less than 2,000.
 Cotton oversaw major Flags of Convenience (FOC) policy changes and led the introduction of ‘Oslo to Delhi’ and Mexico City policies, which laid the foundation for the landmark 2006 signing of the International Labour Organization’s Maritime Labour Convention (MLC) – establishing a set of international minimum standards enforceable by international law.